Android OS privacy settings: Tight level

 6. Tap three dots icon in the upper right corner of the screen and select Remove payment method;

-Downside: You will not be able to use Google Pay.
+Downside: You will not be able to use Google Pay or Google Wallet.

 How to protect yourself from snooping